 Every Washington, DC, wedding photographer understands the need for greater security in the city we call home, of course.
 It is a shame that drone photography is prohibited, though.
-It opens up a whole new world of possibilities for DC wedding photographers.
-It allows us to document the love that has brought two people to the altar from completely different angles than the ones we get with our cameras.
+Being able to use a drone opens up a whole new world of possibilities for DC wedding photographers.
+It allows us to document the love that is bringing you and your intended to the altar from completely different angles than the ones we get with our cameras.

 Naturally, we are always itching to use our DJI Mavic Pro to take stunning aerial pictures of our wedding and engagement clients.
 It is one of many reasons why we love to travel to photograph out-of-town marriage events.
 The same restrictions do not apply outside of the DC metro area.
 So when the bride and groom in this particular image hired us to take pictures of their nuptials near St. Louis, Missouri, we could not wait.
 We eagerly looked forward to posing them in ways that would make for some great pictures when taken from above.

 As it turned out, this was not actually the first drone photo that we took during their marriage celebrations.
 They had a lovely wedding ceremony at St. Rose Catholic Church in St. Rose, Illinois.
 Afterwards, the newly married couple asked us to take a picture of everyone in attendance outside the church.
 However, we were unable to get all of the approximately 100 wedding guests in the frame from ground level.
 So we decided to use our drone to get an angle in which no one was blocking anyone else.